-Our consolidated financial statements include the accounts of Iteris, Inc. and its subsidiaries and have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
+Our consolidated financial statements include the accounts of Iteris, Inc. and its subsidiaries and have been prepared in accordance with generally accepted accounting principles in the United States of America ("GAAP").
 All significant intercompany accounts and transactions have been eliminated in consolidation.

-The results of continuing operations for all periods presented in the consolidated financial statements exclude the financial impact of discontinued operations.
-See Note 3, "Sale of Vehicle Sensors", for further discussion related to discontinued operations presentation.
+The results of continuing operations for all periods presented in the consolidated financial statements exclude the financial impact of a discontinued operation.
+See Note 3, "Sale of Vehicle Sensors," for further discussion related to the discontinued operation presentation.